roderickwoodman/comparingstocks/README.md

   * Position performance should be measured against a broad-based index.
 And time frames should be changeable.
 Daily performance does not matter.
   * Balancing tools should be available to everyone.

-In all, **ComparingStocks** attempts to be a long-term portfolio management.
-It shows positions as percentages of total value, total basis, and total risk, AND it provides balancing tools to balance to these metrics
+In all, **ComparingStocks** attempts to be a long-term portfolio management tool.
+It shows positions as percentages of total value, total basis, and total risk, AND it provides balancing tools for balancing to these metrics

 ### Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).